awslabs/clickstream-analytics-on-aws/docs/en/upgrade.md

         ```sql
         call "<schema>".clickstream_event_base_view_sp(TIMESTAMP 'epoch' + 1715270400  * INTERVAL '1 second', TIMESTAMP 'epoch' + 1715443200 * INTERVAL '1 second', 1);
         ```
+   Based on our test parameters mentioned above, this process will take about 20 minutes.

 8. Follow [this guide][faq-recalculate-data] to calculate metrics for the new preset dashboard based on the migrated data.

+    Based on our test parameters mentioned above, this process will take about 2 hours and 20 minutes.

 9. If you don't have other applications using the legacy tables and views, you could run the following SQL to clean up the legacy views and tables to save Redshift storage.